Michael Semanchik: Honors, presentations and publications

 Semanchik was one of 60 lawyers honored by California Lawyer magazine as one of its 2013 Attorneys of the Year.
 In 2014, he was chosen as one of San Diego's Top Attorneys, Criminal Division, by the San Diego Daily Transcript.

 He has made public presentations about the wrongfully convicted and the Innocence March at, among many other venues, the USC School of Social Work, the SDSU School of Public Affairs, the UCSD Community Law Project, Point Loma Nazarene University, the Greater Inland Empire Municipal Law Association and the Defense Investigators Association Conference.

 In an opinion piece published on the California Innocence Project website (representing his own views, rather than those of the organization), Semanchik argued strongly for prison reform, beginning with correcting America's "insane sentencing laws," and establishing "adequate (and relevant) job training, actual jobs upon release, and reentry programs to help inmates stay out."

 In another opinion piece on the CIP website, he noted that, though politicians often claim to be "tough on crime," he believed that the criminal justice system would be improved if politicians and officials were "smart on crime" instead, because of the increasing costs of incarceration and the fact that "we don't have unlimited resources."
 In the article, he mentioned 16 CIP clients whom he believes are factually innocent, including some who remained incarcerated despite having their convictions overturned by a judge.
 "If these inmates were to be released, it would save the state $720,000, annually," Semanchik claimed.

 In a 2015 article in Riverside Lawyer magazine, Semanchik maintained that the legal evidentiary standard in California to reverse convictions was too high.
 He argued that that standard should be brought into line with those in other states, which have ruled that it is only necessary to prove that new evidence would probably have resulted in a different verdict if introduced at time of trial.

 Personal life

 Semanchik is a Pittsburgh native.
 In his youth, Mike achieved the rank of Eagle Scout with the Boy Scouts of America.
 After graduating from North Allegheny High School in 2003, he received a Bachelor of Science in Business Administration (BSBA) degree from the A.J.
 Palumbo School of Business at Duquesne University in 2007, with a focus on economics and finance.

-He currently lives in San Diego with his wife and son.
+He currently lives in San Diego with his wife, Nikki Semanchik, and two children.